 The refundable tax credit amount you can get depends on your income and household size.

-• If you have a child younger than 6 years old, you can get up to an additional $1,000 from the Young Child Tax Credit, and you can receive up to $3,600 per child from the federal Child Tax Credit (or less if you have received monthly Child Tax Credit payments).
-For kids 6-17, you can receive up to $3,000 per child.
+• If you have a child younger than 6 years old, you can get up to an additional $1,117 from the Young Child Tax Credit, and you can receive up to $2,000 per child from the federal Child Tax Credit (or less if you have received monthly Child Tax Credit payments).

 You may also qualify for other state tax credits and benefits: